allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 # The AllenNLP Semantic Parsing Framework

 _Semantic parsing_ is the task of mapping language to some kind of formal meaning representation.
-This meaning representation could be a logical statement in lambda calculus or lambda-DCS, a set of instructions for a robot to follow, or even a python, java, or SQL program.
+This meaning representation could be a logical statement in lambda calculus, a set of instructions for a robot to follow, or even a python, java, or SQL program.
 In some cases these meaning representations are directly executable in some environment (like executing a query against a database, or running python code), and in others they are simply an attempt to normalize the semantics of a natural language utterance (like Abstract Meaning Representations or open-domain CCG semantics).
 The thing all of these variations have in common is that they try to capture the meaning of language in some form, and there typically isn't a direct mapping from words in the utterance to the pieces of the meaning representation.
+Our focus is on cases where the meaning representation is directly executable, and we'll talk about defining languages and execution engines for this, but you could conceivably use pieces of this framework for other kinds of semantic parsing if you want.
 (TODO: add links above)

+TODO: add a couple of pictures in here with some examples

 We approach this problem in AllenNLP with encoder-decoder models, similar to the seq2seq models used in neural machine translation or summarization.
 That is, we encode the input utterance (and whatever other context is available) using some neural encoder, then use a decoder to produce a statement in the output language.
 Because the output language in semantic parsing is a formal language, however, we use _constrained decoding_, forcing the model to only produce valid meaning representations.
+That is, if we're producing code in a lisp-like language, we know we can't start with ")" - that wouldn't be a valid program.

 We accomplish this with a generic state machine decoder, where the model defines a transition system stipulating which actions are valid at any particular state.
-If the "actions" are all of the tokens in your output vocabulary, and all actions are valid at every state, this would be a standard seq2seq model (FOOTNOTE: though a much less efficient one than other ways of doing this).
+If the "actions" are all of the tokens in some output vocabulary, and all actions are valid at every state, this would be a standard seq2seq model (FOOTNOTE: though a much less efficient one than other ways of doing this).
 By changing what the actions represent, or constraining the valid actions at each timestep of decoding, however, we can learn better models that are tailored for our task.
+For semantic parsing, the "actions" will incrementally build up a statement in some formal language, with constraints on the allowed actions at each step to ensure that only valid statements are generated.
 Note also that state machines are more general than semantic parsers, and you can use this framework for any structured prediction problem that you can formulate as a transition system.

 The rest of this tutorial will walk you through the pieces of the semantic parsing framework (TODO: make these links):